g-harel/website/README.md

 &nbsp;

-The website is generated every five minutes by a [Cloud Function](https://cloud.google.com/functions/) which uploads the result to a public [Cloud Storage Bucket](https://cloud.google.com/storage/) whose contents are served by [Cloudflare](https://www.cloudflare.com/).
-Each build fetches contents of [.config](./.config) to build a [GraphQL](https://graphql.org/) query for the [GitHub API](https://developer.github.com/v4/).
+This website is generated every five minutes by a [Cloud Function](https://cloud.google.com/functions/) which uploads the result to a public [Cloud Storage Bucket](https://cloud.google.com/storage/) whose contents are served by [Cloudflare](https://www.cloudflare.com/).
+Each build fetches the contents of [.config](./.config) to build a [GraphQL](https://graphql.org/) query for the [GitHub API](https://developer.github.com/v4/).
 This data is then used to execute the website [templates](./templates) and build the static output files.

 This process means the website contents, like user icon and repo descriptions, will always be up-to-date, without impacting response time and scalability.
 It also makes it easy, fast and version-controlled to update the list of projects and contributions shown on the website.

 ## Development

 ```
-$ GRAPHQL_TOKEN="{github_api_token}" go run ./development/build.go
+$ go run ./development/build.go
 ```

-This will use local `.config` and output `index.html` in the project root.
+This command will output `index.html` in the project root and uses the local `.config` to fetch for data.

+After the initial build, the `./templates` directory is watched for changes.
+Manual rebuilds can be triggered by typing `.\n`.

+If a `.env` file exists in the project root, it will automatically be loaded.

+The `GRAPHQL_TOKEN` environment variable must be defined to access the GitHub API.

 ## Deployment